-Aims: To ensure that all staff/volunteers are made aware of systems within their school or college which support safeguarding children.

-Learning Objectives: To ensure that all staff know:

-- Child protection policy: The process for responding to all forms of harm but in particular child-on-child abuse, directly and online - Behaviour policy: how to prevent prejudice-based discriminatory bullying - Code of conduct: reporting low-level concerns, allegations against staff and whistleblowing - Safeguarding children absent from education: Looking out for patterns of repeat occasions and prolonged periods - Role of the Designated Safeguarding Lead (DSL): Who are they and how to share information about concerns. - Part one KCSiE: Copies of this will be issued at induction with expectation that staff read and sign to say they understand their role in accordance with this guidance.

-Safeguarding Children Training

-All staff should receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).
+Safeguarding Children Induction All staff should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
+Part one.
+KCSIE Training type: Safeguarding Children Induction Aims: To ensure that all staff/volunteers are made aware of Professional standard: Essential awareness systems within their school or college which support safeguarding children.
+Status of training: Statutory requirement Frequency, duration, and delivery method: Learning Objectives: To ensure that all staff know: Within the first week of Child protection policy: The commencing in post process for responding to all forms One hour PowerPoint of harm but in particular child-onpresentation and provision of child abuse, directly and online schools associated polices 2.
+Behaviour policy: how to prevent and CP procedures prejudice-based discriminatory Face to face in school or bullying Code of conduct: reporting lowvirtual 3 level concerns, allegations against staff and whistleblowing Targeted delegates: All staff including deputy DSLs, supply Safeguarding children absent teachers, volunteers, and contractors. from education: Looking out for patterns of repeat occasions and prolonged periods Training provider and delivered by: Child Protection Role of the Designated School Liaison Service produce materials for DSL to deliver.
+Safeguarding Lead (DSL): Who are they and how to share information about concerns.
+Part one KCSiE: Copies of this 6. will be issued at induction with expectation that staff read and sign to say they understand their role in accordance with this guidance.
+Safeguarding Children Training All staff should receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).